December 18, 2020

 To soak cashews, place in water for 2 hours, or boil for 10 minutes.
 This step is not necessary if you have a high-speed blender.

 This recipe made enough filling and batter for 20 jalapeño halves in my tests.
-However, if your jalapeños are very small or very large, you may need more or less batter/filling to fill 20 halves.
+However, depending on the size of the peppers, you may need more or less batter/filling to fill 20 halves.

 If you prefer, you can also bake these poppers instead of frying them, however frying creates the best texture.
-To bake them, bake at 475 degrees Fahrenheit for about 25 minutes, turning halfway through.
+To bake them, bake at 475°F (250°C) for about 25 minutes, turning halfway through.
 Then broil on low for 2 minutes per side.

 Note: This data should be used only as an estimate.
 Please see the nutrition section of my terms and conditions for more information on how this data is calculated.